ODE TO ALBA

 ~ Aldo Leopold

-Taken on meditative walks through lichen-speckled woodlands, windswept sea lochs, grasslands, and peat bogs, the images document sites long associated with access to the Otherworld.
-Featured are the Ballochroy Standing Stones - three megaliths aligned to the midsummer and winter solstices - and St Columbaโs Cave, which is known as a place of worship and portal to the Otherworld, the realm of gods, spirits, and the dead.
+These photographs intend to capture the magic and mysticism of this wild and enigmatic land, once home to ancient Celtic traditions and rituals.
+They draw on the Gaelic phrase fighte fuaighte, meaning 'woven into and through each other', and explore the interconnection between the self, nature, and the eternal.
+They document sites long associated with access to the Otherworld, such as the Ballochroy Standing Stones - three megaliths aligned to the midsummer and winter solstices - and St Columbaโs Cave, which is known as a place of worship and portal to the Otherworld, the realm of gods, spirits, and the dead.